Gauravd70/EditTextValidator/README.md

 # EditTextValidator
-EditTextValidator is a library for Android which helps in input validation using regular expresions.
+EditTextValidator is a library for Android which helps in input validation using regular expressions.

 ## Features
 * **Easy** to use